kenzie-rasmussen/kenzie-rasmussen/README.md

-### I'm a Wife, Developer, Christian, and Writer!!
+### I'm a Christian, Developer, and now a brand new Mother!!

-- 👯 Putting my certifications to good use over on American's Kubernetes as a Platform Service Team!
+- 👯 Ugprading and maintaining custom golang operators for American Airlines' Kubernetes Platform As A Service!
-- 💃 Becoming a regular teacher for Swing Dancing in the Fort Worth Area!
+- 👶 Navigating the new challenges of motherhood with a brand new baby boy!
-- 🥅 Studying up for the HSK 2 Mandarin proficiency test!
+- 📃 Designing Bilingual English/Mandarin Chinese printables over at (Print & Pinyin)[www.printandpinyin.com]!
 - <img src="https://emoji.gg/assets/emoji/9985_Boba.png" width="20" height="20" /> Fun fact: The best way to become my friend is to bring me Boba Tea!

 <br />